Caribbean Princess: Incidents

 Caribbean Princess experienced a norovirus outbreak in January 2014 sickening approximately 200 people on board.
 The scheduled cruise ended two days early.

 On 3 August 2016, Caribbean Princess experienced a power outage while on a British Isles cruise.
 The ship completely lost propulsion about 25 nmi southeast of Dublin, Ireland in the Irish Sea, and was left adrift for nine hours.
 During the power outage, air conditioners, lighting, hotel functions, and toilets were all functional.
 The ship regained power and sailed to Belfast, Northern Ireland, missing her next port of Dublin on her itinerary.
 An ocean-going tug was dispatched from Holyhead in North Wales, UK and an air/sea rescue helicopter from Dublin monitored the situation.
 The cruise continued without any further problems to either the ship or the passengers.

 In 2019, a man in his 30's drowned in a pool aboard Caribbean Princess.

+In May 2026, the Caribbean Princess experienced a norovirus outbreak.
+Out of 3,116 passengers, 145 (4.7%) fell ill, and out of 1,131 crew, 15 (1.3%) fell ill.

 Ocean pollution

 On 26 August 2013, the crew of Caribbean Princess deliberately discharged 4227 USgal of oil-contaminated bilge pollution off the southern coast of England.
 The discharge involved the illegal modification of the vessel's on-board pollution control systems and use of a "magic pipe", and was photographed by a newly hired engineer.
 When the ship subsequently berthed at Southampton, the engineer resigned his position and reported the discharge to the UK Maritime and Coastguard Agency.
 An investigation was launched by the United States Department of Justice Environment and Natural Resources Division which found that the practice had been taking place on Caribbean Princess and four other Princess ships since 2005.
 In December 2016, Princess Cruise Lines agreed to plead guilty to seven felony charges and pay a $40 million penalty.
 The charges related to illegal discharges off the coasts of Florida, Maine, Massachusetts, New Jersey, New York, Rhode Island, South Carolina, Texas, Virginia, the U.S. Virgin Islands and Puerto Rico.
 As part of the agreement cruise ships from eight Carnival companies, including Carnival Cruise Line and Holland America Line, are required to operate for five years under a court-supervised environmental compliance plan with independent audits and a court-appointed monitor.
 According to the US Justice Department, the fine was the "largest-ever criminal penalty involving deliberate vessel pollution."